 - Credit default index swap.

-How Does CDS Work?
+How Do CDS Work?

 The Credit default swap is a derivative contract that gives the buyer the privilege to swap or transfer the credit risk to the third party.
-The buyer is required to pay some upfront fees to the party from whom they enter into a contract and in return, the third party will protect the buyer in case of any default situation.
+The buyer is required to pay some upfront fees to the party from whom they enter into a contract, and in return, the third party will protect the buyer in case of any default situation.

 Example of CDS